 - The science of healthy living and dynamic aging

-When research partnerships offer opportunities for interested OLLI members to become volunteer research participants, OLLI’s Advisory Research and Evaluation Team will provide this information along with an overview of the study purpose, eligibility criteria, and study contact information.
+When research partnerships offer opportunities for interested OLLI members to become volunteer research participants, OLLI’s Advisory Research Team will provide this information along with an overview of the study purpose, eligibility criteria, and study contact information.
 Selected studies are subject to Institutional Review Board (IRB) oversight through UC Berkeley or other universities.

 Current Research Opportunities